Dangiwa Umar

 Abubakar Dangiwa Umar (born 21 September 1949) was governor of Kaduna state in Nigeria from August 1985 to June 1988 during the military regime of General Ibrahim Babangida.

 After retiring from the army in 1993, he became a social critic and the founder of Movement for Unity and Progress, a political party.

 Birth and education

 Umar was born on 21 September 1949 in Birnin Kebbi, Kebbi State.

-His father was a school teacher and administrator with the traditional title of Wazirin Gwandu who became a member of the House of Representatives in Lagos (1954 - 1964) and Commissioner for Works in the North-Western State (1968 - 1975).
+His father, Umaru Nassarawa, was a school teacher and administrator with the traditional title of Waziri of Gwandu who became a member of the House of Representatives in Lagos (1954 - 1964) and Commissioner for Works in the North-Western State (1968 - 1975).